 Nonviolent Communication focuses our attention on compassion as our motivation, rather than fear, guilt, blame, or shame.
 It emphasizes taking personal responsibility for our choices and improving the quality of our relationships as our goal.
 It is effective even when the other person or group is not familiar with this process.

-By being aware of our own and the other person’s needs and by communicating our needs clearly to other people all parties involved can have more of their needs met which results in greater happiness in individuals and more harmony between people.
+By being aware of our own and the other person’s feelings and needs and communicating these clearly to other people, all parties involved can have more of their needs met which results in greater fulfillment in individuals and more harmony between people.

 -) We are all simply trying to get our needs met.